 Science and Environmental Policy Project

-Prof. S. Fred Singer founded the Science & Environmental Policy Project (SEPP) in 1990.
+In his highly imaginative history of SEPP, Prof. S. Fred Singer says that he founded the Science & Environmental Policy Project (SEPP) in 1990.
 It began as a research effort for a book Dr. Singer was writing on global warming.

 In February 1992 SEPP published the "Statement by Atmospheric Scientists on Greenhouse Warming" expressing alarm about the agenda for the United Nations Conference on Environment and Development, known as the Earth Summitt, which ocurred in November in 1992 in Rio de Janeiro.
 (See SEPP and the Statement by Atmospheric Scientists on Greenhouse Warming).